 Bob Ferraro, owner and winemaker at Ferraro Family Vineyards, is the humble captain of the ship.
 Inspired by his family's long history of producing rich, full flavored wines, Bob and his family seized their opportunity to plant and cultivate beautiful Pinot Noir in the unique Umpqua Valley.
-Bob continues to move forward, opening a charming Roseburg tasting room in 2017, where everyone can now enjoy Ferraro wines.
+Bob continues to move forward, opening a charming Roseburg tasting room where everyone can now enjoy Ferraro wines.

 Winemaking Consultant, Linda Buckle

 After completing the first class of the Southern Oregon Wine Institute, Linda went on to intern at a local, popular winery.
 After taking a couple of months to experience a 100,000-case winery, she happily came back to a smaller winery where she quickly became recognized for her winemaking capabilities.
 From vine to bottle, Linda is leading the production of some truly unique and delicious wines at Ferraro.